Who we are

 Our skilled team also performed Long Island’s first heart transplant in 2018.
 With more than 300 people awaiting heart transplants at any given time in New York, we are thrilled to be making an impact.
 Having this program on Long Island provides more options for our community, reduces wait times, and seamlessly transitions follow-up care to a local facility.

 Our physicians at Lenox Hill Hospital are proud to be the first in the world to use robotic surgery to treat tracheobronchomalacia (TBM), a weakening of the airway walls caused by conditions like chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis.
-Northwell Health care teams at Lenox Hill Hospital have been named an America's 100 best heart program five years in row, making us among the top 5 percent in the nation.
+Northwell Health care teams at Lenox Hill Hospital have been named an America's 100 best heart program five years in row, making us among the top 5% in the nation.

 Our heart and lung program is made up of skilled cardiologists, cardiac surgeons and thoracic surgeons with decades of experience in their respective fields, giving us the opportunity to offer unique services to our communities with precision you can trust.
-And since emergencies don’t wait for convenient times to strike, we’ve implemented a 24/7 care model with our skilled experts and staff onsite around the clock—one of the only such models in the country.

 Should you need more routine heart or lung care, we have an extensive network right in your neighborhood; our doctors provide comprehensive care at outpatient office locations throughout New York City, Long Island and Westchester.
 And if you need more advanced treatment, we are part of nationally recognized heart and lung programs.